vijaysrajan/Decision-trees_CART_sketch/docs/01_high_level_architecture.md

 │                 ThetaSketch_not_clicked),           │            pos AND not_clicked)
 │     ...                                            │
 │   },                                               │
-│   'negative': {        # Key from config: 'target_no' OR contains sketch for feature presence of absence without target specification in case of one-vs-all
-│     'total': ThetaSketch,                          │  ← Negative/Total class
-│     'age>30': (ThetaSketch_present,                │  ← Tuple: (neg/all AND age>30,
+│   'negative': {        # Dual-Class: Filtered to negative class (from big data) │                       # One-vs-All: ENTIRE dataset, unfiltered (from big data) │     'total': ThetaSketch,                          │  ← Negative class OR All data │     'age>30': (ThetaSketch_present,                │  ← Tuple: (neg/all AND age>30,
 │                ThetaSketch_absent),                 │            neg/all AND age<=30)
 │     ...                                            │
 │   }                                                │
 │ }                                                  │
+│ CRITICAL: All sketches pre-computed from big data - NO a_not_b!    │
-│ Note: Dual-Class uses 'negative' key directly from CSV    │ │       One-vs-All 'negative' contains sketch for feature presence of absence without target specification not via a_not_b │ └────────────────┬───────────────────────────────────┘
+│ Note: Dual-Class: 'negative' = filtered class from big data        │ │       One-vs-All: 'negative' = ENTIRE dataset (unfiltered) from big data │ └────────────────┬───────────────────────────────────┘
                  ↓
         [Tree Building]